Plutonomicon/plutarch-plutus/GUIDE.md

 All `PlutusType` instances get `PCon` and `PMatch` instances for free!

 For types that cannot easily be both `PCon` and `PMatch` - feel free to implement just one of them!
+However, in general, **prefer implementing PlutusType**!

 ### PIsDataRepr & PDataList
 `PIsDataRepr` and `PDataList` are the user-facing parts of an absolute workhorse of a machinery for easily deconstructing `Constr` [`BuiltinData`/`Data`](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md) values.
 It allows fully type safe matching on `Data` values, without embedding type information within the generated script - unlike PlutusTx.